uvic-teach/project-m1-team8/milestone2wiki.md

 ![Component Diagram](assets/images/component-connector-diagram.png)

 #### Front Page UI Subsystem
-The UI microservices is split into 4 components **Authentication**
+The UI microservices is split into 4 components:

+**Authentication**
 - this service contains two actions: a login and register action
 - login: communicate with account information to validate credentials